 The exam is comprised of five separately timed sections in the categories of academic aptitude, spelling, reading comprehension, information in the natural sciences, and vocational adjustment.
 Testing will take approximately three hours to complete and allotted time may not be exceeded.
 Examinees should attempt to answer as many questions in each section as possible; skipping difficult questions in an effort to answer as many total questions as possible.
 Examinees may always go back and answer skipped questions within a section if time allows, but may not go back to a previous section once they have started the next section.
 Unanswered questions are considered incorrect.
 Calculators are not allowed.
 Applicants may take the exam more than once if desired, at a cost of $30 per sitting.
 It must be completed prior to February 1.

 Admissions Committee members will thoroughly review and evaluate all completed applications to determine each applicant’s qualifications for admission.
 Those individuals selected to attend an information session with Admissions Committee members will be notified via mail.
-Sessions will be scheduled in February/March.
+Sessions will be scheduled on Tuesday, February 11, from 1 pm to 4 pm and again on Friday, February 28, from 9 am to noon.
+Info sessions are by invite only; however, applicants are urged to mark their calendars and keep these dates free.

 Applicants are notified via mail of the Admissions Committee’s final decision.
-Once notified, accepted candidates will have 30 days to pay a tuition deposit ($75) to confirm their position in the program.
 Candidates who are placed on a waiting list may be selected for admission at any time prior to the start of fall 2020 semester classes.
 Those applicants not selected will be required to reapply for the following year if they wish to be reconsidered.

 Primary Contacts for Admission Questions